 Who will be counselling me?

+All our counsellors have a wide range of skills and experience.
 Each counsellor has a recognised certificate of competence.
-All our counsellors are either qualified or at least two years into their training.
-Each counsellors is DBS (Disclosure and Barring Service) checked and carefully selected before working with us.
+All our counsellors are either qualified or are at least two years into their training.
+Each counsellor is DBS (Disclosure and Barring Service) checked and carefully selected before working with us.
 All counsellors work is supervised to ensure a completely professional, appropriate and ethical service.

 All our counsellors are volunteers.

 Is the service confidential?